zarab33/mastery-quiz/fixing_problems.md

 https://www.youtube.com/watch?v=Bt4Q0nP9Igc

-## When I run the tests with `rspec`, they fail
+## When I run the automated tests with `rspec`, they fail

-### What are tests?
+### What are automated tests?

-* The automated tests are small test programs that live in a file like `question_1_spec.rb`.
-These small test programs run parts of the program that you wrote (e.g. the program in `question_1.rb`) to check it conforms to the program specification.
+* Automated tests are small test programs that live in a file like `question_1_spec.rb`.
+These small test programs run parts of the program that you wrote (e.g. a program in `question_1.rb`) to check it conforms to the program specification.

 * A program specification is a description of what your program is expected to do.
 It is always in the comments at the top of the question file. e.g. in `question_1.rb`: